-The Impact of the Informal Sector on Firm Performance: New Evidence for MENA Firms1 Abstract
+The Impact of the Informal Sector on Firm Performance: New Evidence for MENA Firms1

+Abstract

 This study investigates the impact of the informal sector on firm performance for over 10.000 nonfinancial firms operating in the 8 MENA countries covering 1997-2020 periods.
 Using a Panel Dynamic Generalized Method of Moments (GMM), we find that the effect of the informal sector on firm performance is negative.
 These estimates seem strong according to robustness check.
-We also do the analyses for SMEs and non-SMEs and find that SMEs are more sensitive to the informal sector.
+We also do the analyses for financially constrained firms and find that informal economy has a homogenous effect on firm performance across the MENA Region.
+The impact of the informal economy on firm performance is higher in the long run than in the short run and again homogenously affects all firms regardless of the level of financial constraints.
 In terms of its findings, the study sheds new light on the MENA region by analyzing the relationship between informal economy and firm performance in a highly heterogeneous manner.